On Golden Pond (1981 film): Production

-Jane Fonda purchased the rights to the play specifically for her father, Henry Fonda, to play the role of the cantankerous Norman Thayer.
-The father-daughter rift depicted on screen closely paralleled the real-life relationship between the two Fondas.
-The producers originally offered the role of Norman Thayer to James Stewart but he declined.
+Jane Fonda purchased the rights to the play specifically for her father, Henry Fonda, to play the cantankerous Norman Thayer.
+The father-daughter rift depicted on-screen closely paralleled the real-life relationship between the two Fondas.
+The producers originally offered the role of Norman Thayer to James Stewart, but he declined.
+Anthony Michael Hall auditioned for the role of Billy Ray Jr., which eventually went to Doug McKeon.

 Screenwriter Thompson spent his summers along the shores of Great Pond, located in Belgrade, Maine, but the film was made on Squam Lake in Holderness, New Hampshire.
 The house used in the film was leased from a New York physician and was modified significantly for the shoot: an entire second floor was added as a balcony over the main living area at the request of the production designer.
-After the shoot, the production company was contractually obligated to return the house to its original state but the owner liked the renovations so much that he elected to keep the house that way and asked the crew not to dismantle the second story.
+After the shoot, the production company was contractually obligated to return the house to its original state, but the owner liked the renovations so much that he elected to keep the house that way and asked the crew not to dismantle the second story.
 A gazebo and a small boathouse were also relocated during the shoot.

 The Thayer IV was the name of the boat used in the film.
 There were three Thayer IV's used in the movie, including one replica used for the crash scene.
 One was a 1950 Chris-Craft Sportsman (U22-1460), bought by a family in 1982 from marine coordinator Pat Curtin.
-The other boat, also a Chris-Craft Sportsman (U22-1802), was sold in 1983 by Curtin, as was the boat which Fonda and Hepburn used for their excursions on Golden Pond.
+The other boat, also a Chris-Craft Sportsman (U22-1802), was sold in 1983 by Curtin.
+It was the boat Fonda and Hepburn used for their excursions on Golden Pond.
 At the same time, the buyer of U22-1802 also purchased the replica used in the crash scene.
-Although the Chris-Craft Sportsman was the main boat used in the movie, the script called for the Thayer IV, a mail boat, a canoe, and a replica of the Thayer IV.
+Although the Chris-Craft Sportsman was the main boat used in the movie, the script called for the Thayer IV, a mail boat, a canoe and a replica of the Thayer IV.
 These were provided by Patrick Curtin of Eastern Classics, a boatyard in Laconia, New Hampshire, specializing in the restoration of mahogany speedboats.
 Following World War II, the Sportsman model reappeared as a direct descendant of its 1937 predecessors.
-The popular model stayed in the Chris Craft line up until 1960.
+The popular model stayed in the Chris-Craft lineup until 1960.
 The use of a 1950 Sportsman model as the Thayer IV in On Golden Pond did much to generate interest in antique and classic boats.